- How is acute myeloid leukemia treated?

 For most types of acute myeloid leukemia

-If the leukemia went away and has now come back, the treatment options may depend on the patient's age and health, and on how long the leukemia was in remission.
+If the leukemia went away and has now come back, the treatment options may depend on the patient’s age and health, and on how long the leukemia was in remission.
 AML most often recurs in the bone marrow and blood.
-The brain or cerebrospinal fluid (CSF) rarely will be the first place it recurs, but if it does, it is treated with chemotherapy given directly into the CSF.
+The brain or cerebrospinal fluid (CSF) rarely will be the first place it recurs, but if it does, it is often treated with chemo given directly into the CSF (during a lumbar puncture/spinal tap).

 If AML comes back sooner than 6 months, most doctors will advise a stem cell transplant for younger patients, if possible.
 Taking part in a clinical trial is another option.